 Finding the elusive hose tower

-- The tower stands 60 feet tall.
+- Stands 60 feet tall.

-- It is still used today.
+- Is still in use today.

 - Has received a lot of comment from other national parks as to its unique and distinct design.